Part 2: Why is everything that's not silk made of polyester?

 What's the issue?

-Polyester: most easy-care tops with that silk drape are made of polyester.
-It's one of the worst materials for the environment.
-It's takes 20 to 200 years to biodegrade requires petroleum to produce, and generally ends up in landfills.
-It's essentially plastic.
+Polyester: This is essentially plastic.
+It's one of the worst materials for the environment, yet most easy-care blouses are made of polyester.
+It's takes 20 to 200 years to biodegrade, requires petroleum to produce, and generally ends up in landfills.
 We have got to stop using this stuff.

-Rayon and Acetate: even though these two aren't synthetics and do biodegrade, the bulk of the rayon and acetate in the world are made under industrial processes that are incredibly environmentally harmful.
+Rayon and Acetate: even though these two aren't synthetics and do biodegrade, the bulk of the rayon and acetate in the world are made under manufacturing processes that are incredibly environmentally harmful.

 We'll let our friends at Trusted Clothes give you the brief on these three bad guys (images below).
 Next up on the blog: the A+ fiber we're turning into machine-washable, million dollar blouse fabric.